Parsa-Sedigh/go-ddd-percy/pamphlets/pamphlet.md

 Also we're not using any json tags or anything like that in aggregates, because it's not up to the aggregate to decide how the data is supposed to be formatted.

+The data of an aggregate is not accessible from outside of the aggregate.
+Nothing outside of the aggregate can modify the data of aggregate, the changes are done by exposing functions like(`SetName`) that allows changes.
+So if we should be able to modify the name, we expose a function which allows you to do that(like SetName func).
+You don't directly modify an aggregate.

 Also we set all the entity fields of aggregate to pointer because we can change their state and therefore it will be reflected across the places it's been used whenever sth in that pointer changes.
 So if we have a `Person` in multiple places, that change should reflect everywhere.
 Note we didn't make transaction field (value object fields) a pointer in the aggregate because it can not be changed, so there's no reason to make